formerCIAjanitor/simple-gantt/README.md

 No installation, build tools or server are required.

 Many Gantt chart applications are overly complex and impractical for quickly creating simple project plans.
-I built this because I wanted a simple way to create clean, readable Gantt charts.
+This is why I built _Simple Elegant Gantt Solution for You 9000 Ultra Professional Platinum Edition Deluxe Community Edition Long-Term Support (*SEGSY 9000 UPPED CE LTS* or simply *SEGSY*)_, to have a simple way to create clean, readable Gantt charts.
-It consists of a single HTML file, works offline after the first load, and stores data locally unless you explicitly export it.
+It is a single HTML file, works offline after the first load and stores data locally unless you explicitly export it.

 ![Gantt chart screenshot](./screenshot.png)